PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-06-12-prestashop-core-weekly-weeks-23.markdown

 Of note among the merged PRs in the last two weeks:

- * In PR 3090, Core developer Julien Martin (Shudrum) rewrote the way the maintenance message is displayed, made it translatable (finally)!), and added two new admin hooks to control its display.
+ * In PR 3090, Core developer Julien Martin (Shudrum) rewrote the way the maintenance message is displayed, made it translatable (finally!), and added two new admin hooks to control its display.
  * In PR 3142, product manager François-Marie de Jouvencel (djfm) added 5 languages to the installer: Bulgarian, Croatian, Lithuanian, Slovene, and Swedish!
  * In PR 3079, Core developer Gregory Roussac (gRoussac) added the ability to edit the caption of product images.